EllenSirks/pyBalloon/README.md

 Each function has documentation at the beginning of said function.
 These docstrings are also in html format in doc/ subdirectory.

-An example of the usage is provided in example_main.py.